playbuzz/webpack-minimal-svgstore-plugin/README.md

-# Minimal SVG Plugin for Webpack
+# Minimal SVGstore Plugin for Webpack
 A Webpack plugin that works together with [Minimal SVGstore Loader](https://github.com/playbuzz/webpack-minimal-svgstore-loader/).
 It allows you to combine multiple SVG files into one, using `<symbol>` elements which you may `<use>` in your markup.